-An improved version of the EXO-200 analysis is described in [18], where additional information about the size of SS events are used to further discriminate between $0\nu\beta\beta$ decays and γ -ray scatterings.
-This analysis resulted in $\sim\!15\%$ sensitivity improvement over the analysis described above.
+An improved version of the EXO-200 analysis is described in Ref.
+[18], where additional information about the size of SS events are used to further discriminate between $0\nu\beta\beta$ decays and γ -ray scatterings.
+This analysis resulted in ~15% sensitivity improvement over the analysis described above.
 Since the approach employed by EXO-200 requires detailed understanding of the electronics response, in estimating nEXO's sensitivity a similar improvement is achieved by enhancing the event localization resolution that determines the fraction of SS events, here called SS fractions.
-As explained in Section IV, SS fractions in nEXO were found to be two times better than that of EXO-200, and consistent with the projected readout scheme for nEXO.
+As explained in Sec.
+V, SS fractions in nEXO were found to be two times better than that of EXO-200 and consistent with the projected readout scheme for nEXO.

-A number of important conclusions follow from the EXO-200 fit results [12], and are relevant for nEXO's design and sensitivity.
+A number of important conclusions follow from the EXO-200 fit results [12] and are relevant for nEXO's design and sensitivity.
 The composition of the EXO-200 background in particular provides guidance for nEXO planning.

-The first important conclusion stems from the recognition that 23% of the EXO-200 background is due to an in-situ cosmogenic radioactive isotope: $^{137}\mathrm{Xe}$ (Q ${\beta}=4173~\mathrm{keV}$). $^{137}\mathrm{Xe}$ is a background present throughout the LXe volume and thus is not reduced by a large monolithic detector volume.
+The first important conclusion stems from the recognition that 23% of the EXO-200 background is due to an in-situ cosmogenic radioactive isotope: 137Xe ($Q\beta = 4173$ keV).
+137Xe is a background present throughout the LXe volume and thus is not reduced by a large monolithic detector volume.
 A deeper experimental location than WIPP is instead required for nEXO.

-The contribution of cosmic rays to the EXO-200 background is described in [23].
-137 Xe, created by neutron capture, is the only significant cosmogenic contributor to the energy region near $Q{\beta\beta}$.
-Because of its relatively long half life of 3.8 minutes and high production rate, 137 Xe decay cannot be sufficiently suppressed by the active veto detector.
-Detailed calculations of several other radionuclides that are cosmogenically produced, including those due to reactions on copper, yielded background contributions of less than 1% of that of 137 Xe.
+The contribution of cosmic rays to the EXO-200 background is described in Ref.
+[23].
+137Xe, created by neutron capture, is the only significant cosmogenic contributor to the energy region near $Q{\beta\beta}$.
+Because of its relatively long half-life of 3.8 min and high production rate, 137Xe decay cannot be sufficiently suppressed by the active veto detector.
+Detailed calculations of several other radionuclides that are cosmogenically produced, including those due to reactions on copper, yielded background contributions of less than 1% of that of 137Xe.

-Secondarily, it is important to recognize that the EXO-200 background event rate is dominated by naturally-occurring radioactive impurities present in the external components.
-The non-cosmogenic background originating from the xenon itself is found to be negligible.
+Second, it is important to recognize that the EXO-200 background event rate is dominated by naturally occurring radioactive impurities present in the external components.
+The noncosmogenic background originating from the xenon itself is found to be negligible.
 These observations have important consequences for nEXO: the large amount of xenon is best used in a homogeneous detector, making optimal use of its γ -ray detection capability and resulting in drastically different signal and background ratio for different depths in the detector.
 Such ratios are calculated for nEXO based on the modeling of γ -ray attenuation, which is well understood in the few MeV energy range and routinely implemented in modern radiation transport simulation packages.